 Channel Islands National Park is truly one of the joys of the US National Park system.
 It’s located just off the coast of densely populated Southern California, but you can’t drive there.
-So because it’s a bit difficult to get to, this National Park is not as busy as most others and is a great choice for those willing to get off the beaten path.
+So because it’s a bit more difficult to get to, this National Park is not as busy as most others.
+It’s a great choice for those willing to get off the beaten path!

-Furthermore, the crowds are much lighter than in summer.
+The crowds are much lighter here in winter or in spring than in summer.
 And because there are fewer people, the wildlife are more likely to show themselves.
 We saw plenty of island foxes and the ubiquitous crows.
 Also, when we were there, the seas were quite calm and ideal for kayaking, especially in the many sheltered coves.

 Once you get to Santa Cruz, you have a few choices of things to do.
 There’s snorkeling, sea kayaking, and hiking.
 Any activity other than hiking should be arranged in advance through the official vendors.
 You can also camp on Santa Cruz, with a permit from the National Park Service.

 If you decide to go hiking, you’ll probably get an introduction from one of the National Park volunteer guides.
 They will explain the interesting natural history of the islands, the wildlife, and the ongoing recovery of the native species that had been almost lost when the island was an active farm.

 Overnight stays: Overnight camping is probably a good choice if you really want to explore the island and do more than one activity.
 If you do the boat day trip, you’ll only have about 5,5 hours on the island.
 Plenty of time for a nice hike or kayak trip, but not both.
 If you do decide to camp, be sure you’re prepared.
 There are no facilities or supplies on the island other than toilets and water, and they are only in the landing area.
 Don’t forget you have to take out anything you bring in.

 3. Haleakala National Park